 Overall, transactions, payments, quotations, advertisements, and other forms alike should be done in Vietnamese currency as well.

 However, the inflow of foreign currency into Vietnam has been more open with minimum restrictions.
 Similarly, transferring overseas has also been less severe.

 If you plan to reside in Vietnam for employment purposes, you can transfer your gains abroad if you complete all financial liability to Vietnam’s government.

 - Business setup requirements

-Doing business in Vietnam is opening doors of opportunities for foreign investors in different sectors, especially after the huge impacts from the US-China trade war which has led to new waves of investment in the global era.
+Doing business in Vietnam will open new opportunities for you in different sectors, especially after the huge impacts from the US-China trade war which has led to new waves of investment in the global era.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.

 - 1. An overview of Vietnam business environment